techtimefor/MultiMC-on-Arch-Linux-ARM-and-Manjaro-ARM/README.md

  3. Modify PKGBUILD by replacing `arch=('i686' 'x86_64'`) with `arch=('aarch64')`
  4. makepkg -si

- Note if you do not want to modify PKGBUILD you can use the PKGBUILD provided here its updated daily Just do `cd $HOME/multimc-git && rm PKGBUILD && wget https://raw.githubusercontent.com/techtimefor/MultiMC-on-Arch-Linux-ARM-and-Manjaro-ARM/master/PKGBUILD`
+ Note if you do not want to modify PKGBUILD you can use the PKGBUILD provided here its always up to date Just do `cd $HOME/multimc-git && rm PKGBUILD && wget https://raw.githubusercontent.com/techtimefor/MultiMC-on-Arch-Linux-ARM-and-Manjaro-ARM/master/PKGBUILD`
  Lastly do `makepkg -si`